Course Details

 • Apply psychological theories and methods to personal and social issues by considering the utility and feasibility of such applications.

 The programme provides advanced training in psychological science, with scope to specialize in one of four streams: Research Methods, Social Psychology, Community and Health Psychology or Clinical Psychology.
-Once accepted into the programme candidates can select the stream of their choice without restriction.
+The fifth online stream allows to study fully online.
+Applicants should indicate their preferred stream in their application.
+Once accepted into the programme candidates can select the stream of their choice.

 4 Core Modules in Research Methods